 - Rachman’s henchmen would go in and cut off electricity and water and break locks and lavatories

 This was a trust system where a group of people would pool their money together.
-Each week they save a set amount of money and hand it to a person who acts a banker.
-This person is responsible for the pool and runs the draw ensuring that each week one person receives all the money from the pool.
-Everyone is trusted to stay in the pool until everyone has had their turn in receiving a draw.
+Each week they save a set amount of money and hand it to a person who acts as a banker.
+This person is responsible for the pool and runs the draw, ensuring that each week one person receives all the money from the pool.
+Everyone is trusted to stay in the pool until everyone has had their turn to receive a draw.
 This practice of saving together helped our parents to buy their own homes.